 Or so we’ve been told.
 We bumped into a fellow climber/guide as we were already going down and he asked us if we took the reverse route.
 When we confirmed this, he said “hardcore!”
 It was amusing, but I wanted to tell him, “Halos bumigay na paa at likod ko, bes!”

-My friend who had also climbed Mt.
-Ulap before and organised the trip decided we should go on the reverse route so that we’d get the steep steps over with, and go down with less hassle.
+My friend who had also climbed Mt Ulap before and organised the trip decided we should go on the reverse route so that we’d get the steep steps over with, and go down with less trouble.
 The way down was still long and tiring, but at least the hardest parts were over.

 8. The mountain range silhouettes are breathtaking